jonathanolson/slither/notes/patterns.md

     - Add the "color matching" so the pattern rules are more... viewable?
   -
   - rule-gen failure in dev (circular) https://github.com/vitejs/vite/issues/3033#issuecomment-973247243
   -
-  - QUICK:
-    - Add "includeFaceValueZero" on one of the initial rulesets (for every edge-based)
-    - Make a "pattern-boards" page that shows pattern boards
-  -
   - "initial feature set" for PatternRule.getSolutionEnumeratedRules (for "only")
     - e.g. "red exit edges" for vertices for square/hex patterns ("only")